layoutBox/LayoutFrameworkBenchmark/README.md

 ## Contributing, comments, ideas, suggestions, issues, .... <a name="comments"></a>
 For any **comments**, **ideas**, **suggestions**, simply open an [issue](https://github.com/lucdion/LayoutFrameworkBenchmark/issues).

-If you'd like to contribute by adding other layout framework, you're welcome!
+If you'd like to contribute by adding other layout framework, you're welcomed!

 <br>